Walk safely

 Plan your route or come on a walk with us

-There are lots of maps, apps, guidebooks, walking magazines and more to help you choose a walk to suit you.
-Many lower level walks offer spectacular viewpoints and safe walking, in all areas of the National Park.
-If you’re planning to walk higher up, plan to be off the fell in plenty of time before nightfall.
+• Maps, Apps, guidebooks, walking magazines and more help you choose a walk to suit you.
+Many lower level walks offer spectacular viewpoints and safe walking Park.
+If planning to walk higher up, plan to be off the fell in plenty of time before nightfall.

-Tell someone where you are going and leave details of the route of your planned walk and your estimated time of completion.
-Remember to let them know once you are safely back.
+• Tell someone where you are going and leave route details and estimated time of completion, let them know once you are safely back.

 Check the weather forecast